FEMR/fEMR-OnChain-Core/README.md

 Documentation is rebuilt periodically and hosted at https://femr.github.io/fEMR-OnChain-Core/

 The RESTful API Swagger is hosted at https://chain.teamfemr.org/swagger and is kept updated as changes are made.
+A slightly more interactive version is hosted at http://chain.teamfemr.org/redoc/.
+Both of these are also accessible on the Docker image at `/swagger` and `/redoc`.